-Ninety years ago today, Adolf Hitler – a full decade before actually seizing power – led his young Munich-based Nazi Party in an audacious yet disastrous attempt to force armed revolution upon chaotic post-WW1 Germany, when 600 Nazi stormtroopers gate-crashed a huge political rally at Munich’s Bürgerbraukeller and arrested members of the Bavarian government gathered there.
+Ninety-four years ago today, Adolf Hitler – a full decade before actually seizing power – led his young Munich-based Nazi Party in an audacious yet disastrous attempt to force armed revolution upon chaotic post-WW1 Germany, when 600 Nazi stormtroopers gate-crashed a huge political rally at Munich’s Bürgerbraukeller and arrested members of the Bavarian government gathered there.
 Firing his pistol into the ceiling in order to be heard over the din, Hitler screamed: “Either the German Revolution begins tonight or we will all be dead at dawn!”
 That night, several Social Democrat councillors were kidnapped, the offices of the Social Democrat newspaper Münchener Post were destroyed and billposters were pasted up proclaiming Hitler as the new Reich’s Chancellor.
 But when the Nazis failed that night to seize control of radio communications and the politicians were accidentally freed in the chaos, Hitler proceeded to the next stage of the coup knowing full well that his plan could not succeed.
 And so at noon the following day, still hoping-against-hope to stir the public out of their apathy, Hitler gathered together a column of around 2,000 men for a symbolic march from the Bürgerbraukeller to the War Ministry.
 Joined by General Ludendorff himself – Germany’s greatest World War One hero and symbol of the Nationalist Right – Hitler was convinced that the police would hold their fire on seeing that so great a hero was involved.
 But when the column of marchers reached a large police cordon, shots were fired by persons unknown and a vicious 30-second gun battle broke out that left fourteen marchers and four policemen dead.

 Had Adolf Hitler been a leader from the Far Left, he would most certainly have been executed for such extreme actions: causing the deaths of four policemen, the kidnapping of public servants, proclaiming a new Bavarian government, the destruction of the newspaper offices.
 Plans were afoot to send him back to Austria.
 Vienna wouldn’t take him.
 Moreover, Hitler had previously been banned from public speaking for two years on account of the incendiary nature of his speeches, and was still on probation for breaches of the peace from January 1922.
 But so accommodating of the Far Right were the anti-Prussian, anti-socialist Catholic lawmakers and law enforcers of Bavaria that the presiding Judge Neithardt at Hitler’s trial allowed him to speak for four hours, while a colleague was heard to remark: “What a tremendous chap, this Hitler!”